carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 simple-package-repository   40s   Reconcile succeeded
 ```

-Now, we can see the list of package metadata's available
+Now, we can see the list of package metadata's available.

 ```bash
 $ kubectl get packagemetadatas